Which Materials are Used for Dental Implants?

 Which Materials Are Used to Make These Components?

-Zirconium is a ceramic material and is becoming more popular as an implant post.
+Zirconium is a ceramic material that is becoming more popular as an implant post.
 This is because some people may prefer not to have metal in their mouth or have metal allergies, in which case zirconia dental implants in Pickering are an alternative.
-Like titanium, zirconium is a high-strength material and biocompatible, bonding extremely well with the bone and gum surrounding it.
+Like titanium, zirconium is a biocompatible, high-strength material that bonds exceptionally well with the bone and gum surrounding it.
 It is plaque-resistant and corrosion-resistant and is naturally white.
-The white colour of zirconium can be an advantage sometimes, especially when aesthetics are a concern where someone may have naturally thinner gum tissue than normal, and there may be a small possibility that a titanium post would shine through the gum.
+The white color of zirconium can be an advantage sometimes, especially when aesthetics are a concern where someone may have naturally thinner gum tissue than usual, and there may be a slight possibility that a titanium post would shine through the gum.

 Dental Implant Restorations

 Dental implant restorations can be made from various materials.
 Sometimes, they are porcelain fused to metal or PFM crowns or bridges, where a thin precious metal substructure is covered with lifelike porcelain.
-While a good option, one possible drawback is that a thin grey line can occur around the gumline as the gums recede.
-Increasingly, implant restorations are all ceramic and may be made from zirconia or another strong ceramic material, depending on the size and position of the restoration needed.
+While this option is good, one possible drawback is that a thin grey line can occur around the gumline as the gums recede.
+Increasingly, implant restorations are all ceramic and may be made from zirconia or another solid ceramic material, depending on the size and position of the restoration needed.

-When you visit our Bowmanville dental implant practice, we can discuss all possible options, including restorative materials, providing you with all the information needed to make an informed choice based on your budget, age and dental health.
+When you visit our Bowmanville dental implant practice, we can discuss all possible options, including restorative materials, and provide you with all the information needed to make an informed choice based on your budget, age, and dental health.

 Share this post